siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 closed flow.
 The total is conserved.
 Now enclose the configuration in a sphere of radius $r$ much larger than the torus.
 The sphere's area is $4\pi r^2$.

-A fixed quantity, spread over a growing area, produces an intensity that falls as:
+A fixed quantity, spread over a growing area, produces an average projected intensity that falls as:

 $$
 \text{Intensity} \propto \frac{1}{r^2}.
 $$

-This yields the Coulomb form from projection geometry.
+This yields the inverse-square far-field scaling from projection geometry.
 Charge is the name we give to the conserved quantity whose projection we are measuring.

 Opposite charge signs correspond to opposite senses of winding.
-Their interaction is then described without introducing any primitive action at a distance.
+The present chapter identifies the geometric far-field character of charge.
+The detailed interaction between such configurations belongs later, when momentum transfer and flux accounting are made explicit.